crmcog/sf-cog/docs/admin-guide/15-platform-fundamentals.md

 ![salesforce-what-is-app](./img/salesforce-what-is-app.gif)

-While the product you licensed determine which app you have access to - you could always create more apps on existing functionality.
+The product you license from salesforce (like sales cloud) determine which app you have access to.
+But, guess what - you could always create more apps on existing functionality.
+Yay!

 For e.g. if you have Sales Cloud, nothing will prevent you from having 'Sales - Retail', 'Sales - Wholesale' apps targeting two different groups and having two distinct set of tabs.